WebReflection/udomsay/README.md

 ## What

-This library includes, in about *3.5Kb*, logic to parse [a specialized form of JSX](https://github.com/ungap/babel-plugin-transform-hinted-jsx#readme) and through [signals](https://github.com/WebReflection/usignal#readme), with effects automatically enabled through components.
+This library includes, in about *2.7Kb*, logic to parse [a specialized form of JSX](https://github.com/ungap/babel-plugin-transform-esx#readme), or its [template literal based variant](https://github.com/ungap/esx#reade), and through [signals](https://github.com/WebReflection/usignal#readme), with effects automatically enabled through renders.

 The goal of this library is: